 You can buy directly from many of the brands themselves but it’s easier to buy everything from one place; so I buy most of my ingredients online from Faithful to Nature.
 I prefer to find new products on Faithful to Nature because they have a strict ingredient policy which determines what they sell, and their online shop provides the ingredient list for every product!
 If I already know a brand/ product, then I am happy to buy from either Dischem or Wellness Warehouse when Faithful to Nature is out of stock.
 You will also receive R100 off your first order at Faithful to Nature when you sign up for their newsletter.
 So give it a try.

-products that I personally use & recommend
+Products that I personally use & recommend

 Looking for something I haven’t mentioned?
 Please feel free to ask me in the comments section of a recipe post, or via my social media channels.
 I will be glad to help where I can.

-Which essential oils should you use?
+Which essential oils are best to use?